 Finding a Trustee When You Can’t Afford One

-The Bankruptcy Assistance Program (BAP) was set up to help Canadians who need the services of a trustee but can’t afford one.
-If you need help, you should contact the OSB, and they will provide you with a list of trustees who participate in the BAP program.
-You can then contact the trustees and set up a consultation.
+The Bankruptcy Assistance Program (BAP) was set up to help Canadians who need the services of a Trustee but can’t afford one.
+If you need help, you should contact the OSB, and they will provide you with a list of Trustees who participate in the BAP program.
+You can then contact a Trustees and set up a consultation.

-The trustees at LCTaylor have been in practice for over thirty years and have helped many Canadians get their overwhelming debt under control.
-With offices in Kenora and Winnipeg, it’s convenient to meet with your trustee to help you work through your financial difficulties.
-Initial consultations are free and you will have the opportunity to ask some important questions and get to know that trustee you will be working with.
-If you are outside the Kenora or Winnipeg areas, you can use the OSB’s trustee register to find a trustee that you will meet your needs.
+The Trustees at LCTaylor have been in practice for over thirty years and have helped thousands of Canadians get their overwhelming debt under control.
+LCTaylor is an insolvency-only firm, with an entire staff dedicated to solving people’s debt problems.
+We service all of Manitoba and North-Western Ontario, with offices in Kenora and Winnipeg.
+Initial consultations are free, and you will have all the time you need to ask questions and review all of your options.
+If you live outside of Manitoba or North-Western Ontario, you can use the OSB’s Trustee register to find a Trustee that you will meet your needs.
 The most important action you can take is getting started.
-The sooner you address your debt, the more debt relief options your trustee will be able to provide.
+The sooner you address your debt, the more debt relief options your Trustee will be able to provide.